On the Hausdorff dimension and attracting laminations for fully irreducible automorphisms of free groups: Introduction

 There have been many generalizations and extensions of the Birman-Series theorem; in particular see the work of Lenzhen and Souto~\cite{LS18} and of Sapir~\cite{S21}.
 It is interesting to understand what kind of analogs of the Birman-Series theorem hold for arbitrary word-hyperbolic groups.
 The notion of a simple geodesic usually no longer has a reasonable interpretation there, but for a non-elementary word-hyperbolic group $G$ one can still study "abstract algebraic laminations" on $G$, see Section~\ref{section:AAL} below.
 Namely, an \emph{abstract algebraic lamination} $L$ on $G$ is a subset $L\subseteq \partial ^2 G=\partial G\times \partial G - diag$ such that $L$ is closed, $G$-invariant and flip-invariant.
 Abstract algebraic laminations on word-hyperbolic groups naturally arise as supports of geodesic currents, as non-injectivity sets of Cannon-Thurston maps, and also come from some constructions associated with iterating automorphisms and with $\mathbb R$-tree actions.
 In this paper we consider the case of $G=F_r$, the free group of finite rank $r\ge 2$, which already provides a wide variety of interesting "non-classical" examples to consider.

-Again, since the projection from $\partial^2 F_r$ to $\partial F_r$ is Lipschitz, proving that an abstract algebraic lamination $L$ on $F_r$ has Hausdorff dimension $0$ as a subset of $\partial^2 F_r$ is equivalent to proving that its projection $\mathcal E_L$ to $\partial F_r$ has Hausdorff dimension $0$ there.
-In this paper we consider in the latter context, since working with visual metrics and Hausdorff measures on boundaries of hyperbolic groups provides a more familiar and traditional setting in geometric group theory.
+For an arbitrary metric space $(X,d)$ and a subset $A\subseteq X$, one has $\dim_H(A)\le \dim_p(A)$, where $\dim_H(A)$ is the Hausdorff dimension of $A$ and where $\dim_p(A)$ is the \emph{packing dimension} of $A$.
+The packing dimension behaves better than the Hausdorff dimension with respect to direct products, and we obtain our Hausdorff dimension results in this paper as consequences of proving that for the sets under consideration the packing dimension is equal to $0$.

 Even in the free group case, in terms of looking for possible analogs of the Birman-Series theorem, it is necessary to limit the class of abstract algebraic laminations on $F_r$ under consideration to examples that have some similarities to "nice" geodesic laminations on hyperbolic surfaces.
 Otherwise one can easily get various (non-interesting) examples with positive Hausdorff dimension.
 E.g. the boundary $\partial CV_r$ of the projectivized Outer space $CV_r$ contains the (projective class of) the Bass-Serre tree $T$ corresponding to a proper free product decomposition $F_r=U\ast V$.
 If the free factor $U$ is non-cyclic, then the dual algebraic lamination $L(T)$ of $T$ (as defined in \cite{CHL08b}) contains a copy of $\partial^2 U$, which leads to positive Hausdorff dimension for $L(T)\subseteq \partial^2 F_r $ and for its set of endpoints in $\partial F_r$.